Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 ---

+### Atypical Hyperplasia:
+Atypical hyperplasia is often an **incidental finding on biopsy** for other reasons.
+It has a **substantial increase** in risk of subsequent breast cancer

+It comes in two forms:
+1. Atypical ductal hyperplasia (ADH)
+2. Atypical lobular hyperplasia (ALH)

+---

 ### Peau d'orange
 [[#Peau d'orange]] is tumor invasion of dermal lymphatic vessels, preventing drainage.
 It is often **high grade** with **poor prognosis**
 Symptoms include: